Our numbers

 When you've tried it a few times decide what's best to choose so that you fill all the boxes on both cards as quickly as you can.

-Think about other spinners - there are some here.
-Or of course you can design your own.
+Think about other spinners you could use (description below), or of course you can design your own.

 Are there good choices of spinners that work really well?